Last Updated: Sep. 4, 2020

 County elections offices maintain the voter rolls.
-To cancel registration, the voter completes the California Voter Registration Cancellation Request Form and submits it to their county elections office.
+To cancel registration, the voter completes the California Voter Registration Cancellation Request Form (PDF) and submits it to their county elections office.

 For online voter registration, a California driver license or state ID, the last four digits of the voter’s social security information, and the voter’s date of birth is required.